normalfaults/api/README.md

 Jellyfish-Core is a Ruby on Rails app, and you can install it as such.
 Please see the appropriate installation guide for specifics for how to install.

-INSTALL.OSX - Mac OS Installation (generally used for development) INSTALL.REHL - RedHat Linux installation
+INSTALL-OSX.md - Mac OS Installation (generally used for development) INSTALL-REHL.md - RedHat Linux installation

 ####License